thoughtspot/thoughtspot.github.io/_release/notes.md

 ### For the IT Ops Engineer

 <dl id="6-3-it-ops-engineer">

   <dlentry id="granular-pinboard-access">
   <dt>Granular access to Pinboards</dt>
-  <dd>Starting with this release, you can limit the use of Pinboards and their components to a 'Read only' mode.
-The new <a href="{{ site.baseurl }}/end-user/introduction/about-privileges-end-user.html#read-only">Cannot create or update Pinboards</a> negative privilege, when enabled on the cluster, limits users to viewing and exploring the curated Pinboards that are shared with them.
-These users cannot edit, copy, download, or share Pinboards and Answers.<br />See <a href="{{ site.baseurl }}/end-user/introduction/pinboard-granular-permission.html">Granular access to Pinboards</a>.</dd></dlentry>
+  <dd>Starting with this release, you can control user's permissions to create or update Pinboards, essentially limiting them to 'read only' access.
+These users can view and explore Pinboards.
+However, they cannot edit, copy, download, or share Pinboards and Answers.<br />This must be enabled on the cluster.<br />See <a href="{{ site.baseurl }}/end-user/introduction/pinboard-granular-permission.html">Granular access to Pinboards</a>, and <a href="{{ site.baseurl }}/end-user/introduction/about-privileges-end-user.html#read-only">Cannot create or update Pinboards</a> privilege.</dd></dlentry>

   <dlentry id="entry"><dt>Advanced lean mode for cloud deployments</dt><dd>For ThoughtSpot customers who want to deploy their AWS, Azure, and GCP instances with lower data sizes, this release brings enhancements to advanced lean mode configuration.</dd><dd>Enhancements include the following:
   <ul>